-Halloween is right around the corner and I don’t know about you but I am a tad strapped for cash.
+Halloween is right around the corner and I don’t know about you, but I am a tad strapped for cash.
 This doesn’t mean that I’m any less excited about the holiday or less into decorating.
-I’ll admit that while craft I rarely think outside to box enough to decorate with anything other than store bought items.
+I’ll admit that while craft I rarely think outside to box enough to decorate with anything other than store-bought items.
 Thank goodness for Pinterest because now I don’t have to be the one to think outside the box to benefit from great ideas.

-I’m going to share some of my favorite money saving, DIY projects that I’ve found on Pinterest for the holidays.
+I’m going to share some of my favorite money-saving, DIY projects that I’ve found on Pinterest for the holidays.
 My hope is that you’ll try them, I know that I am going to, and let us know what you think.
 Also, don’t be shy about clicking through the pictures to the original posts and letting them know how you found them.

 The picture for this one really grabbed me.
 I mean, how great does this spooky village look?
 The steps are simple, too.
 Grab some cheap as heck Christmas houses at the dollar store, complete with creepy plastic people (I suppose army guys would suffice too), and some black spray paint and get going.
 Be sure that you are outside (spray paint fumes are no joke) and coat the lame Christmas houses with black paint.
 The same can be done for the little people (though the post suggests covering their faces with play dough so you can still see their expressions-great tip).
-Afterwards you can add highlights of orange, purple, or glitter paint onto the buildings to add some dimension and BAM…a great halloween village!
+Afterward, you can add highlights of orange, purple, or glitter paint onto the buildings to add some dimension and BAM…a great Halloween village!

 Pick Your Poison